codatio/codat-docs/docs/integrations/accounting/xero/partner-certification/checkpoints-bank-feeds.md

 ---
-title: "Xero's certification checkpoints"
+title: "Xero's Bank Feeds Partner certification checkpoints"
 description: "A guide to getting Xero's Bank Feeds Partner certification with Codat"
 ---

-Before you can go live with Xero Bank Feeds you must go through Xero’s partner certification process.
-To achieve Xero certification, you must comply with a set of technical requirements called certification checkpoints.
-Xero's Bank Feeds checkpoints are different from the standard checkpoints documented on [Xero’s website](https://developer.xero.com/documentation/xero-app-store/app-partner-guides/certification-checkpoints/).
-Xero's Bank Feeds checkpoints are not available online but your Codat account team can provide you with a template version of Xero's Bank Feeds App Review form that documents them in full.
+To receive an Bank Feeds Partner certification, all apps connecting to Xero must comply with a list of technical certification checkpoints.
+Bank Feeds Partner checkpoints differ from Xero’s [standard checkpoints](https://developer.xero.com/documentation/xero-app-store/app-partner-guides/certification-checkpoints/) and are not available online.
+Codat can provide you with Xero's Bank Feeds App Review form that documents them in full.

-Codat's Bank Feeds product handles most of Xero's requirements for you but there are a few areas where you need verify you are compliant.
-This guide exists to explain which of Xero's requirements you need to take action to address before you can attain certification.
+Codat handles most of the certification checkpoints for you.
+For those that require you to take action, we prepared this companion guide that helps you understand the steps you need to take.
+We also recommend that you work closely with your Codat account team during your implementation.

-## Xero Bank Feeds certification checkpoints
+## Certification checkpoints

+Codat handles many of the certification checkpoints for you.
+For those that require you to take action, we prepared this companion guide that helps you understand the steps you need to take.
+We also recommend that you work closely with your Codat account team during your implementation.

-### 1. App Name/Portal Settings
+### 1. App name/Portal settings

 **Action required: minimal**

-You may not think of your bank feed as an ‘app’.
-This is simply Xero’s terminology for any connection to the Xero API.
+Xero calls any connections to the Xero API "apps", even if you may not think of your bank feed as an application.
+Your app will need to comply with two requirements:

--	Your ‘app’ name is visible to end users at multiple points in the customer journey and it must reflect the go-to-market name of your company or product.
-It cannot include the word Xero.
-You can edit your app's name in the My Apps section of your Xero Developer Portal.
+* Your app's name is visible to end users at multiple points in the customer journey and it must reflect the go-to-market name of your app or product.
+It cannot include the word `Xero`.
+You can edit your app's name in the **My Apps** section of your Xero Developer Portal.

--	Your App email address should be a generic email address (eg: developers@companyname.com) so you will continue to receive important notifications from us, even if a staff member leaves.
+* Your app's email address should be generic (for example, `developers@companyname.com`) and not be a specific employee's address.
+This will ensure you continue to receive important notifications even if a staff member leaves.

 ### 2. Branding